The Three Principles of Data Center Infrastructure Design

 Manageability is key to optimizing your data center.
-The infrastructure should be designed as a highly reliable and flexible utility to accommodate disaster recovery, upgrades and modifications.
+The infrastructure should be designed as a highly reliable and flexible utility to accommodate disaster recovery, upgrades, and modifications.
 Manageability starts with strategic, unified cable management that keeps cabling and connections properly stored and organized, easy to locate and access, and simple to reconfigure.

 Cable routing paths must be clearly defined and intuitive to follow while enabling easy deployment, separation, access, reduced congestion, and room for growth.
 This is especially important in data centers with large volumes of cables.
 Cables managed in this way improve network reliability by reducing the possibility of cable damage, bend radius violations, and the time required for identifying, routing, and rerouting cables.

 The use of a central patching location in a cross-connect scenario provides a logical and easy-to-manage infrastructure whereby all network elements have permanent equipment cable connections that once terminated, are never handled again.
-The advantage to deploying centralized patching in your data center includes:
+The advantage of deploying centralized patching in your data center includes:

-- Lower operating costs by greatly reducing the time it takes for modifications, upgrades and maintenance.
+- Lower operating costs by greatly reducing the time it takes for modifications, upgrades, and maintenance.

 - Enhanced reliability by making changes on the patching field rather than moving sensitive equipment connections.

-- Reduced risk of down time with the ability to isolate network segments for troubleshooting and quickly reroute circuits in a disaster recovery situation.
+- Reduced risk of downtime with the ability to isolate network segments for troubleshooting and quickly reroute circuits in a disaster recovery situation.

 For more information on Sunset Learning’s current Data Center Training Offerings,